MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 ## Step 2: Integrate with Microsoft Defender for Endpoint

 Microsoft Defender for Cloud Apps integrates with Microsoft Defender for Endpoint natively.
-The integration simplifies roll out of Cloud Discovery, extends Cloud Discovery capabilities beyond your corporate network, and enables device-based investigation.
+The integration simplifies roll out of Cloud Discovery, extends Cloud Discovery capabilities beyond your corporate network and enables device-based investigation.
 This integration reveals cloud apps and services being accessed from IT-managed Windows 10 and Windows 11 devices.

 If you've already set up Microsoft Defender for Endpoint, configuring integration with Defender for Cloud Apps is a toggle in Microsoft Defender XDR.
 After integration is turned on, you can return to the Defender for Cloud Apps portal and view rich data in the Cloud Discovery Dashboard.